intel/nauta/docs/user-guide/actions/install_configure.md

 For instructions to install and configure Nauta to run on the host server, refer to the _Nauta Installation and Configuration Guide_.

-## Supported Operating Systems

-This release of the Nauta client software has been validated on the following operating systems and versions:

-* Ubuntu 16.04
-* Red Hat 7.5
-* macOS High Sierra
-* Windows 10

 ## Required Software Packages
 The following software _must_ be installed on the client system before installing Nauta: